 INTERNATIONAL STANDARD

-ISO 15242-2
+ISO 15242-4

-First edition 2004-10-01
+First edition 2007-10-15

 Rolling bearings - Measuring methods for vibration -

-Part 2:
+Part 4:

-Radial ball bearings with cylindrical bore and outside surface

-Roulements - Méthodes de mesurage des vibrations -

-Partie 2: Roulements à billes radiaux, à alésage et surface extérieure cylindriques
+Radial cylindrical roller bearings with cylindrical bore and outside surface Roulements - Méthodes de mesurage des vibrations - Partie 4: Roulements radiaux à rouleaux cylindriques, à alésage et surface extérieure cylindriques

-PDF disclaimer

-This PDF file may contain embedded typefaces.
+Reference number ISO 15242-4:2007(E) PDF disclaimer This PDF file may contain embedded typefaces.
 In accordance with Adobe's licensing policy, this file may be printed or viewed but shall not be edited unless the typefaces which are embedded are licensed to and installed on the computer performing the editing.
 In downloading this file, parties accept therein the responsibility of not infringing Adobe's licensing policy.
 The ISO Central Secretariat accepts no liability in this area.
 Adobe is a trademark of Adobe Systems Incorporated.
 Details of the software products used to create this PDF file can be found in the General Info relative to the file; the PDF-creation parameters were optimized for printing.
 Every care has been taken to ensure that the file is suitable for use by ISO member bodies.
 In the unlikely event that a problem relating to it is found, please inform the Central Secretariat at the address given below